Coach K back, No. 8 Duke rolls inside to beat NC State

 DURHAM, N.C.
+(AP)Mark Williams patrolled the lane with an assertive edge that had him cleaning up misses, swatting away shots and scoring through contact from defenders flailing to stop him.

+It was a reminder of the 7-foot-1 sophomore’s potential up front for eighth-ranked Duke.

-(AP) — Mark Williams had 19 points, 11 rebounds and eight blocks as No. 8 Duke dominated inside to beat North Carolina State 88-73 Saturday with Hall of Fame coach Mike Krzyzewski back on the sideline after missing a game due to illness.
+Williams had 19 points, 11 rebounds and eight blocks as Duke dominated inside to beat North Carolina State 88-73 Saturday in Hall of Fame coach Mike Krzyzewski’s return from missing a game due to illness.

-Paolo Banchero had a team-high 21 points to help the Blue Devils win for the third time in four games since returning from a COVID-19 outbreak.
-The Blue Devils (14-2, 4-1 Atlantic Coast Conference) shot a season-best 58.3% and had complete control of the paint behind Williams, a 7-foot-1 sophomore.
+Paolo Banchero had a team-high 21 points for the Blue Devils (14-2, 4-1 Atlantic Coast Conference), who shot a season-best 58.3% and had complete control of the paint with Williams at the forefront.

+”I felt like our bigs played outstanding today and helped us,” said freshman Trevor Keels, who had 12 points, a season-high nine assists and five steals.

-The Wolfpack had been vulnerable since losing defensive-minded big man Manny Bates to an opening-night injury, and Williams thrived by shooting 9 for 12 from the field.
-That included him finishing around the rim multiple times through whistles — at least once having him screaming in exuberance toward the baseline fans — as undersized Wolfpack defenders flailed desperately to stop him.
+The Wolfpack had been vulnerable since losing defensive-minded big man Manny Bates to an opening-night injury, and Williams thrived by making 9 for 12 shots.
+That included him finishing around the rim through multiple whistles – at least once having him screaming in exuberance toward the baseline fans.

 Banchero had plenty of good looks of his own with his 6-foot-10 frame inside.
 Behind that duo, Duke finished with a season-high 58 points in the paint.

-Duke took its biggest lead at 64-45 on Joey Baker’s 3-pointer with 10:59 left.
+Duke pushed to a 19-point lead midway through the second half.
 N.C.
-State thrice got as close as nine, only to see Duke respond with a score on the ensuing possession each time to stay in control.
+State thrice got as close as nine, only to see Duke respond with a score on the ensuing possession each time.

-Krzyzewski, who is retiring after the season, didn’t coach in Wednesday’s win at instate league foe Wake Forest due to what the school described as a non-COVID-related illness.
-Associate head coach Jon Scheyer, designated as Coach K’s successor, led the team in that one and expressed optimism that the 74-year-old would be back for this one.

-Krzyzewski was, and look like his usual self right away when he sprung up to animatedly object to an out-of-bounds call on a turnover less than 2 minutes in.

 BIG PICTURE